222 Upper Street

-During the national lockdown, you are still able to bid for social housing properties on the council’s Choice Based Lettings website.
+During the pandemic, you can still bid for social housing properties on the council’s Choice Based Lettings website.
 This means that if your bid is successful, the offer of viewings and moves to your new property will proceed during this period.

 Given recent Government advice about limiting social contact, we have closed St John’s Housing Office and Holland Walk Housing Office.